Sarah-projects-2025/testbuilder/README.md

 Then, open the provided local URL in your browser.
 If you would like to test locally on LocalHost.

-### 4. Run build if Required
+### 4. Build the Project (if required)

-Additionally, you can run build.
+To generate an optimized production build, run

 ```js
 npm run build